-Dr. Fleishman is a neonatologist who writes creative nonfiction.
-Through her writing, she hopes to highlight aspects of humanism in the care of the patients and families she serves.
-Her essays touch on themes such as motherhood, perinatal ethics, social determinates of health, pregnancy, pregnancy loss, and life and death in the neonatal intensive care unit.
-She is also a wife and a mother of two boys and often writes about the overlap between her personal and professional lives.
+Rachel Fleishman is a neonatologist who writes creative nonfiction.
+Through her writing, she hopes to highlight how humanity and humility are central to the care of her patients and their families.
+Her essays touch on themes such as motherhood, perinatal ethics, pregnancy, and life and death in the neonatal intensive care unit.
+She is also a wife and a mother of two boys and sometimes she writes about the antics and adventures of her home life.

 Runner Up - Blood Essay Writing Competition